-The word 方 is complex to say the least.
-At its basic understand, it means “direction” or “method.”
-It is used in both a physical and a temporal sense, and quite a few meanings have come about due to this.
-However, this is not as simple as learning a word with several meanings.
-This word exists as hō, a borrowing from Chinese, and the native equivalent kata.
-Both words have survived, and their basic meanings are the same.
+At its basic understand, the word 方 means “direction” or “method.”
+It is used in both a physical and a temporal sense.
+This word exists as ほう, a borrowing from Chinese, and as かた, the native equivalent.
+Both forms have survived to the present and their basic meanings are the same.
 To understand either, one has to also know the other.

+The original word for direction in Japanese is かた.
+Although no longer used in daily conversation, it is the basic meaning from which every other meaning derives.
 There are two broad ways humans conceptualize direction.
-We either talk about where we’re going or we talk about the flow of time.
+We either talk about where we’re going or about the flow of time.
 Our lives are on both a timeline and a path.

-To this day, kata かた exists in temporal phrases indicating general time frame, but in the form -gata.
+This phrase literally means “the direction one has come,” but it was used both in the sense of time and direction.
+To this day, かた exists in temporal phrases indicating general time frame, but in the form がた.

-Direction words in Japanese tend to in way or another be used to refer to people, and kata has been no different.
-You can see it used as a polite means of saying hito 人 (person), and you can even see it after particular nouns to create a respectful plural phrase in the form -gata.
+Direction words in Japanese tend to duly refer to people, and かた is no different.
+You can see it used as a polite means of saying hito 人 (person), as well as a respectful plural phrase as がた.

 Idle gossip among wives

-Although iv.
-Is more a less a set phrase, “wives” can still generally be referred to respectfully as okusama-gata 奥様方.
-In addition to standing for the noun hito 人 and the suffix -tachi ～たち, it can also stand for the counter -nin 人.
-However, this only works for numbers 1, 2, and 3 and the prefix o- お～ must precede the number.
+かた can also stand for the counter ～人.
+However, this only works for numbers 1, 2, and 3, and the prefix お～ must precede the number.

 One’s grandfather on one’s mother’s side

-It may also be used in letters when one is trying to address someone that lives with someone but that individual isn’t the owner of the residence.
-In essence, you’re recognizing to whom someone else is under.
-For instance, say Mayuko Suzuki lives with someone by the surname of Izumi, but it is Mr. Izumi that owns the residence.
-A package you wish to send to her instead of him would go something like vii.
+がた may be used in letters when trying to address someone that isn’t the owner of the residence.
+For instance, say Mayuko Suzuki lives with someone by the surname of Izumi, but it is Mr. Izumi that owns the residence, yet you wish to send something to her.

 vii. 東京都渋谷区神宮前○－○－○泉様方 鈴木真悠子様